torrinconrath/project-repo/README.md

 To help improve productivity for students, we are developing a Kanban Board with Canvas integration.
 This canvas integration will allow automatic assignment importing to the Kanban Board.
 Furthermore, we have included a Pomodoro Timer to help with productivity and time management, especially for students with focusing issues.

 ### Location
 All revelant files are included in this repository.
 This includes all the project management reports, testing plan, final report, and code.
-To see the current state of the Kanban Board, you can find it on my Projects Page. https://torrinconrath.github.io/
+To see the current state of the Kanban Board, you can find it on my Projects Page https://torrinconrath.github.io/.

 ### Questions
 Please let any further questions or concerns at torrin@vt.edu.
 Thank you for your time and support!